 Iron is a mineral that is naturally present in many foods, added to some food products, and available as a dietary supplement.
 Iron is an essential component of hemoglobin, an erythrocyte protein that transfers oxygen from the lungs to the tissues .
 As a component of myoglobin, a protein that provides oxygen to muscles, iron supports metabolism .
 Iron is also necessary for growth, development, normal cellular functioning, and synthesis of some hormones and connective tissue [2,3].

 Dietary iron has two main forms: heme and nonheme .
-Plants and iron-fortified foods contain nonheme iron only, whereas meat, fish, and poultry contain both heme and nonheme iron .
+Plants and iron-fortified foods contain nonheme iron only, whereas meat, seafood, and poultry contain both heme and nonheme iron .
 Heme iron, which is formed when iron combines with protoporphyrin IX, contributes about 10% to 15% of total iron intakes in western populations [3-5].

 Most of the 3 to 4 grams of elemental iron in adults is in hemoglobin .
 Much of the remaining iron is stored in the form of ferritin or hemosiderin (a degradation product of ferritin) in the liver, spleen, and bone marrow or is located in myoglobin in muscle tissue [1,5].
 Humans typically lose only small amounts of iron in urine, feces, the gastrointestinal tract, and skin.
 Losses are greater in menstruating women because of blood loss.
 Hepcidin, a circulating peptide hormone, is the key regulator of both iron absorption and the distribution of iron throughout the body, including in plasma [1,2,6].